 For an applicant, the strengths and weaknesses may be found in areas such as personality, professional qualities, decisiveness, working on suitable or fun activities, application skills, training, work experiences, proven track record, reference letters, specialist knowledge and professional skills such as communicative, social, commercial or management skills.
 Examples of questions that may clarify opportunities and threats are:

 - Opportunities: What opportunities are ahead?
 What advantages can be obtained from environmental factors?
 How can the competition be surpassed?

 - Threats: What threats are realistic?
 What environmental factors are disadvantageous?
 How can the competition/adversary surpass me?

 Career opportunities or threats in the labour market are for example: economic expectations, reorganization, outsourcing, mergers, takeovers, allocation of tasks to low-wage countries, social networks or supply within a certain profession.

-In a PDP, the customer role can take on different meanings and this pertains to the person to whom the strengths-weaknesses analysis applies, to the people in his/her immediate environment or to the customers in a professional environment.
+In a PDP, the customer role can take on different meanings and this pertains to the person to whom the Strengths and Weaknesses Analysis applies, to the people in his/her immediate environment or to the customers in a professional environment.

 It’s Your Turn